ietf-wg-deleg/draft-ietf-deleg-requirements/draft-ietf-deleg-requirements.md

 * DELEG must not negatively impact most DNS software.
 This is intentionally a bit vague with regard to "most", because it can't be absolutely guaranteed for all possible DNS software on the network.
 However, the DNS community should strive to test any proposed mechanism against a wide range of legacy software and come to a consensus as to what constitutes adherence to this requirement.

-* DELEG must be able to secure delegations.
+* DELEG must be able to secure delegations with DNSSEC.

 * DELEG must support updates to delegation information with the same relative ease as currently exists with NS records.
 Changes should take the same amount of time (eg, controlled by a DNS TTL) and allow a smooth transition between different operational platforms.